Rationale- What has informed our curriculum design in music?

-All Pomphlett children, from Foundation Stage through to Year 6, enjoy the opportunity to express themselves musically and creatively.
+All Pomphlett, children from Foundation Stage through to Year 6, are encouraged to express themselves musically and creatively.
 They are taught to:

 Children at Pomphlett experience music in a range of contexts:

 As a result of the musical curriculum that we offer, we hope that our Pomphlett musicians will be able to show: